Caroline Town 'Registered' (MBACP) BSC and DIP Therapeutic Counsellor

 Thorpe St. Peter

-I am a qualified and experienced counsellor who is a registered member of The British Association of Counselling and Psychotherapy (BACP).
+I am a qualified and experienced Relational Counsellor who is a registered member of The British Association of Counselling and Psychotherapy (BACP).

 In July 2014 I was awarded the Dean's Prize for Outstanding Achievement in Psychological Therapies and Mental Health.